Turnyanskiy/instadeep-internship-2022/classifying-protein-sequences.md

 ![LSTM architecture](https://miro.medium.com/max/1400/1*ahafyNt0Ph_J6Ed9_2hvdg.png)

 It is also important to note that before the sequence is put into the LSTM, it is packed.
-This is done because of the large variation between length of input sequences resulting in certain sequences having large amounts of padding.
-Packing the sequence reduces the amount of computing required significantly, since we remove all the pad tokens and therefore no longer have to process them.
+This is done because of the large variation between the length of input sequences resulting in certain sequences having large amounts of padding.
+Packing the sequence reduces the amount of computing required significantly since we remove all the pad tokens and therefore no longer have to process them.

 ```py
 packed_input = pack_padded_sequence(embed, sequence_len, batch_first=True, enforce_sorted=False)